profjahier/digimulator/README.md

 # Instruction set

+Digimulator offers several instruction sets :
+- the legacy *Digirule 2A*
-Digimulator offers the *Digirule 2B* enhanced instruction set.
+- the *Digirule 2B* enhanced instruction set.
 See https://github.com/wawachief/DGR2B for more informations.
+- the new *digirule 2U* with USB communication

 # Assembler Quick guide